 The LMSD and MSMD models generally perform on par if optimal forecasting and MLE estimates are used for the latter model, with the MSMD sometimes producing slightly better results.
 The forecast combinations of the LMSD and MSMD models almost always significantly outperform the ACD model, and this is generally true regardless of the estimation method and forecasting rule used for the MSMD model.
-This is a potentially important result for practitioners, for the Whittle estimators of both MSMD and LMSD parameters are very easy to implement regardless of the size of the sample or the various distributional assumptions made.
-Thus, we conclude that the long-memory duration models do provide better forecasts than the simple short-memory ACD model.
+This is a potentially important result for practitioners, for the Whittle estimators of both MSMD and LMSD parameters are very easy to implement regardless of the size of the sample or the various Downloaded by [Board of Governors of the Federal Reserve System] at 10:14 14 September 2017